OverTheWireOrg/OverTheWire-draco-website/pages/help/index.md

 In addition to being revocable, subkeys have an RBAC role attached to them which allows you to limit what they can be used for.

-Each application you sign up for, will give you a set of permissions and with the RBAC system, you can select which of those permissions are accessible for a certain subkey.
+Each application you sign up for, will give you access to a set of privileges.
+For instance, the VPN application has a basic privilege to connect to the VPN, and additional privileges which route traffic to certain static IP addresses, to your VPN client.
+Privileges can be grouped into roles, and those roles can then be assigned to subkeys.

-As a practical example, assume you sign up for the VPN app and get access to three fixed IP addresses A, B and C.  If you set up a game which only needs access to IP address A, you can create a role that only has this permission and attach it to the subkey you use for this game.
+As a practical example, assume you sign up for the VPN application and get access to three fixed IP addresses A, B and C.  If you set up a game which only needs access to IP address A, you can create a role that only has this privilege and attach it to the subkey you use for this game.
 When the game is compromised, you can drop the subkey and attach that same role to a new subkey.

 </div>